frePPLe/frepple/doc/user-guide/model-reference/setup-matrices.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  | Name of the setup matrix.
+name         non-empty string  | Unique name of the setup matrix.
                                | This is the key field and a required attribute.
 rules        list of setup     A read-only list of rules in this matrix.
              matrix rules